Alna, Maine: History

 Originally a part of old Pownalborough, the town was settled around 1760 and incorporated in 1794 by the Massachusetts General Court as New Milford.
-But residents did not like the name, so it was changed in 1811 to Alna, Latin for alder, the tree which grows in profusion along the banks of the Sheepscot River.
+But residents did not like the name, so it was changed in 1811 to Alna, Latin for alder, a tree which grows in abundance along the banks of the Sheepscot River.

 Alna was the site of the first fish hatchery in Maine, started shortly after the Civil War.
 Between 1895 and 1933, the narrow gauge Wiscasset, Waterville & Farmington Railway operated three stations in the town: Head Tide, Alna Center, and Sheepscot.
 The latter now serves as the base of operations for a heritage railway in town.

 In 2024, The Alna Store, at the intersection of Dock Road and Alna Road (Maine State Route 218), was voted by The New York Times one of America's Best Restaurants 2024.

 Geography

 According to the United States Census Bureau, the town has a total area of 21.32 sqmi, of which 20.90 sqmi is land and 0.42 sqmi is water.
 Alna is drained by the Sheepscot River.

 The town in crossed by Maine State Route 194 and Maine State Route 218.
 It borders the towns of Wiscasset to the south; Dresden to the west; Pittston, Whitefield and Jefferson to the north; and across the Sheepscot River, Newcastle to the east.